-Recent winner at the 2015 Brighton and Hove Food and Drink Awards, V&H offer a range of enticing dishes including: Eggs Hebridean of Scotch black pudding and free range poached eggs on gluten-free breakfast muffins topped with Hollandaise – home made baked beans, sautéed chestnut mushrooms and free range/gluten free pork sausages and bacon.
+Winner of the 2015 Brighton and Hove Food and Drink Awards, V&H offer a range of enticing dishes including: Eggs Hebridean of Scotch black pudding and free range poached eggs on gluten-free breakfast muffins topped with Hollandaise – home made baked beans, sautéed chestnut mushrooms and free range/gluten free pork sausages and bacon.
 Must have roast beef on a Sunday? – Try their roast beef sandwich with home-made horseradish yoghurt and rocket on fresh sourdough.

 Nuposto, Pizzeria and Bar, West St

-Brand new for May 2015 and serving you a slice of Naples on Brighton’s West Street, Nuposto Italian restaurant brings you the real deal Italian pizza with all the smells of authentic Italy.
+Serving you a slice of Naples on Brighton’s West Street, Nuposto Italian restaurant brings you the real deal Italian pizza with all the smells of authentic Italy.
 With two successful restaurants on Naples seafront, this venue is social and spacious and have even served pizza to the pope.
 Great for beach takeouts too – or a slice of Italian cake.

 And For Dessert?